savvydating's mission is to help women attract positive relationships by establishing personal parameters and greater self-worth.

 - Remind yourself that getting to know someone takes time.

 - Date with the attitude of having fun, of learning something new and of gaining experience.

-- Again, remind yourself that you are on the winning team.
+- Always remind yourself that you are on the winning team.
 Know beyond a shadow of a doubt that you are "holding the ball.
 Keep playing defense.

-- Always be an incredibly classy, sensual woman but DO NOT be overtly sexual or describe all of your physical assets out loud.
+- Always be classy and sensual, but DO NOT be overtly sexual or hint at all of your physical assets out loud.
 You'll only come off as self-centered, insecure, or an easy target.

-- Take your sweet time in deciding which man you happen to be dating is “The One.”
+- Take your sweet time in deciding which man you happen to be dating is the right man for you.

 - Keep playing the game well and never forget that he is required to play with passion and dedication.
 You don't need a lackadaisical player in your life.

-Once you acquire a positive perspective about the game of love, you will no longer need to concern yourself with whether you might "lose."
-Instead, you will learn to relish having become an active participant in the game of life.
-No longer will you be content to stand around, on the sidelines, waiting for someone to "hand you the ball."
-Remember, dating is not about conquering---it is about having a healthy, fighting spirit to gain love in this wonderful game, called life.
+Once you acquire a positive perspective about the game of love, you will no longer concern yourself with whether you might "lose."
+Instead, you will learn to relish having become an active participant in the game of dating.
+No longer will you be content to stand on the sidelines, waiting for someone to "hand you the ball."
+Remember, dating is not about conquering or being passive.
+Dating is about having a healthy, fighting spirit with which to gain love in this wonderful game called life.

 And finally, consider this beautiful quote by an Unknown Author:

 "Love is like playing the piano.
 First you have to play by the rules, then you can forget the rules and play from your heart."